Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: (Magneto-)Hydrodynamics

 Expanding the expression of the right-hand side of this ideal induction equation leads to

 While the first term on the right-hand side describes the advection of magnetic field, the last two terms describe the amplification by shear (second term) and compression (third term).''

-Of interest to the momentum equation Eq~(\ref{momentum}) is that a vector identity allows us to reformulate the Lorentz force [H-I:3.2] ``to equal:
+Of interest to the momentum equation Eq~(\ref{momentum}) is that a vector identity allows us to reformulate the Lorentz force \ors[I:3.2] ``to equal:

 which shows that the Lorentz force is a sum of an isotropic pressure-like force and a tension force related to the curvature of the field'' (note that both of these are insensitive to a reversal of the direction of the magnetic field).
-Because the pressure and tension terms, as does therefore the full Lorentz force, scale as ${\cal O}(B_{\rm t}^2/L_{\rm t})$ (where the subscript 't' denotes a typical value of the quantity) they can be compared in magnitude to the pressure gradient force ${\cal O}(p_{\rm t}/L_{\rm t})$; the ratio of magnetic and gas pressure terms in Eq.~(\ref{momentum}) yields an often-used dimensionless number in heliophysics, the plasma $\beta$: \indexit{plasma $\beta$: definition}

-\activity{Look back at Fig.~\ref{fig:conditions} and review the ranges shown of the value of the plasma $\beta$ from Eq.~(\ref{eq:betadef}) to get a feel for where plasma pressure gradients might dominate magnetic pressure gradients or vice versa.
-Add lines for unit plasma $\beta$ for field strengths of 1~$\mu$G (as found in the outer heliosphere and interstellar medium; see Chs.~\ref{ch:flows} and~\ref{ch:evolvingstars}) and for 0.1~MG (considered characteristic of the field strength of flux bundles at the bottom of the solar convective envelope where the principal processes in the solar dynamo are considered to operate; see Ch.~\ref{ch:dynamos}).}
+Because the pressure and tension terms, as does therefore the full Lorentz force, scale as ${\cal O}(B_{\rm t}^2/L_{\rm t})$ (where the subscript 't' denotes a typical value of the quantity) they can be compared in magnitude to the pressure gradient force ${\cal O}(p_{\rm t}/L_{\rm t})$; the ratio of magnetic and gas pressure terms in Eq.~(\ref{momentum}) yields an often-used dimensionless number in heliophysics, the plasma $\beta$: \activity{{\em Show:} (a) Look back at Fig.~\ref{fig:conditions} and review the ranges shown of the value of the plasma $\beta$ from Eq.~(\ref{eq:betadef}) to get a feel for where plasma pressure gradients might dominate magnetic pressure gradients or vice versa. (b) Add lines (on a printed version, using a pdf editor, or a hand-drawn version) for unit plasma $\beta$ for field strengths of 1~$\mu$G (as found in the outer heliosphere and interstellar medium; see Chs.~\ref{ch:flows} and~\ref{ch:evolvingstars}) and for 0.1~MG (considered characteristic of the field strength of flux bundles at the bottom of the solar convective envelope where the principal processes in the solar dynamo are considered to operate; see Ch.~\ref{ch:dynamos}).\mylabel{act:addlinestofig}}\sactivity{$\circledS$ {\em Show:} (a) Take the momentum equation of Eq.~\ref{momentum} --~for a stationary state of the solar wind, ignoring viscosity, sources, and sinks~-- to assess the usefulness of the plasma $\beta$ (Eq.~\ref{eq:betadef}, and Table~\ref{tab:dimensionlessnumbers}). (b) Estimate $\beta$ for the solar wind (1) near Earth for the slow and fast solar wind as in Table~\ref{tab:wind-stats} (use the electron temperatures) and (2) around $10 R_\odot$ (roughly the closest approach of the Solar Orbiter; use a temperature of 1\,MK there).
+For (2), assume a radial field and a radial flow (which is not too bad within Earth's orbit for these rough estimates, see Section~\ref{sec:parker-spiral}). (c) Use the same momentum equation as above to show that the ratio of dynamic (or ram) pressure to magnetic pressure also arises naturally (to which we return for the magnetopause standoff distance). (d) The simplest Parker solar wind model as discussed in Section~\ref{sec:nearlystrat} ignores the magnetic field; where is that appropriate in the Parker model? \solution{estimatebeta}\mylabel{act:estimatebeta}} \indexit{plasma!$\beta$|seealso{definition}}